hello-rust/hello/README.md

 * [ ] HackerNews
 * [ ] Bring your own!

+### How to get your credentials

+##### Reddit

+Create an app at reddit.com/prefs/apps.

+##### Twitter

+Make an app for yourself at apps.twitter.com.
+On first execution of `submit`, you will get an access token via OAuth.
+Follow the instructions on the screen to save that for all subsequent requests.

 ### Contributing

 This tool was made possible by the awesome patrons of ["Hello